usc-mrel/multi_RF/README.md

  Zhao Z, Lee NG, Nayak KS.
 Multidimensional RF Pulse Design with Consideration of Concomitant Field Effects.
 Magn Reson Med. xxx

  ## License
- The Improved_3DRT_Speech packaged code is licensed under a 3-Clause BSD License.
+ The Multi_RF packaged code is licensed under a 3-Clause BSD License.

  ## Contact
  If you have any questions, please contact ziweiz@usc.edu